jspahrsummers/Merc/CONTRIBUTING.md

 Stars of all kinds can be added by instantiating any of the scenes in [stars/](stars/).

-To define a new type of star, create a new inherited scene from `star_class_g.tscn` specifically, which is the base of all the others.
+To define a new type of star, create a new inherited scene from `base_star.tscn` specifically, which is the base of all the others.
 Note that we shouldn't need to define _that_ many unique types of stars.

 #### Non-player ships